INFOCENTER

 HPL Fundermax, Gentash

-Galvanized steel with a polymer coating is mainly used for the manufacture of metal ventilated facades.
-When arranging premium facades, more expensive claddings made of Corten, copper, aluminum, titanium-zinc and stainless steel are used.
+Galvanized steel with polymer coating is mainly used for the manufacture of steel ventilated facades.
+To arrange premium facades, more expensive claddings made of Cor-ten, copper, aluminum, titanium-zinc and stainless steel are used.

 Energy Efficiency